One-dimensional approximation of measures in Wasserstein distances: Solutions are rectifiable measures

 for any $x \not\in B_2$ and for all $y \in B_1$. \end{lemma} \begin{proof} We start by covering the sphere $\partial B_2$ with finitely many balls $\left(B_{1/2}(x_i)\right)_{i = 1}^{N_d}$, each having radius $1/2$.
 The number of balls $N_d$ being dependent on the dimension.
 In the sequel we define $\Gamma_d$ with geodesics on $\partial B_2$ connecting the centers $\left(x_i\right)_{i = 1}^{N_d}$.

-As we have finitely many points, we will also have finitely many curves and hence $\H^1(\Gamma_d)$ must also be finite.
+As we have finitely many points, we will also have finitely many curves and hence $\H^1(\Gamma_d)$ must be a dimensional constant.
 We can even choose the connected set $\Gamma_d$ with minimal length, which is a solution to Steiner's problem on the spheres and has a tree structure, so that we can bound $\H^1(\Gamma_d) \le (N_d - 1)D_d$, where $D_d$ is the diameter of $\partial B_2$ in its Riemannian metric.